What is Indian Foreign Service?

 IFS Age Limit for SC/ST

-How to apply for IFS - Indian Foreign Service?
+How to Apply for Indian Foreign Service Exam?

 - Visit the official website of UPSC.